MingjiHan99/EC504Project/VEB_tree/README.md

 - The ```findMin``` and ```deleteMin``` methods are helper methods used in the delete method to handle the case where a node to be deleted has two children.

-Again, this implementation assumes that the keys are comparable
+Again, this implementation assumes that the keys are comparable.